Thanos0s/Thanos0s/README.md

 ---
 # 💫 About Me:
-- Delhi, India -<br>🎯 Specializing in AI-ML & Blockchain -<br>💼 Currently Open to Opportunities -<br>🚀 Passionate about exploring new things -<br>🌍 Based in NewDelhi
+🎯 Specializing in AI-ML & Blockchain -<br>💼 Currently Open to Opportunities -<br>🚀 Passionate about exploring new things -<br>🌍 Based in NewDelhi

 # 💻 Tech Stack: